Ticuna: History

-The Ticuna were originally a tribe that lived far away from the rivers and whose expansion was kept in check by neighboring people.
+Ticuna were originally a tribe that lived far away from the rivers and whose expansion was kept in check by neighboring people.
 Their historical lack of access to waterways and their practice of endogamy has led to the Ticuna being culturally and genetically distinct from other Amazonian tribes.
 The first contact with outsiders occurred on the colonization of Brazil when a Portuguese fleet exploring the Amazon came into contact with the Ticuna.
 Sustained contact with the Portuguese and other outsiders began in 1649.
 Since the Ticuna lived relatively inland compared to other tribes they were less affected by the diseases and violence caused by colonialism, hence why the Ticuna today have the largest population of any Amazonian people.
-When the Europeans initiated warfare with the neighboring tribes, their land, which consisted of islands and coastal areas, was available to the Ticuna.
+When the Europeans initiated warfare with the neighboring tribes, their land, which consisted islands and coastal areas, was available to the Ticuna.
 However, the Ticuna still suffered greatly, especially in the rubber cultivation that began in the late 19th century where many Ticuna were used for slave labor.

 Ticuna as a Brazilian tribe has faced violence from loggers, fishermen, and rubber-tappers entering their lands around the Solimões River.
 Brazil and Paraguay were in a war between 1864–1870, and the Ticuna chose to fight in that war.
 This depleted their population and the Ticuna were forced out of their Brazilian territories.
 Four Ticuna people were murdered, 19 were wounded, and 10 had disappeared in the 1988 Helmet Massacre.
 By the 1990s, Brazil formally recognized the Ticunas' right to their lands, thus protecting the Ticuna people, as well as decreasing conflict in the surrounding areas.